Initiation of Risk Assessments for Chemicals in Drinking Water (2007)

-The Calderon-Sher California Safe Drinking Water Act of 1996 requires the Office of Environmental Health Hazard Assessment (OEHHA) to post notices on its Web site of water contaminants for which it is initiating work, pursuant to development of a public health goal (PHG) for the chemical in drinking water.
+The Calderon-Sher California Safe Drinking Water Act of 1996 requires the Office of Environmental Health Hazard Assessment (OEHHA) to post notices on its Web site of water contaminants for which it is initiating development of public health goals (PHGs) for the chemicals in drinking water.
 The law also describes the intent and general context of the PHGs.
 PHGs are concentrations of chemicals in drinking water that are not anticipated to produce adverse health effects following long-term exposures.
-These goals are non-regulatory in nature but are to be used as the health basis to update the state's primary drinking water standards (maximum contaminant levels, or MCLs) established by the California Department of Health Services (DHS) for chemicals subject to regulation.
+OEHHA is required to consider potential adverse effects on members of subgroups that comprise a meaningful proportion of the population, including but not limited to infants, children, pregnant women, the elderly, and individuals with a history of serious illness.
+The public health goals are non-regulatory in nature but are to be used as the health basis to update the state's primary drinking water standards (maximum contaminant levels, or MCLs) established by the California Department of Public Health (DPH) for chemicals subject to regulation.

-OEHHA has published 80 PHGs as of March 2006, although one of these evaluations, that for total chromium, has been rescinded.
+OEHHA has published 80 PHGs as of September 2007.
 Two MCLs, for gross alpha and gross beta radionuclides, represent screening levels for contaminants rather than specific regulatory standards; for these, OEHHA has provided risk assessments and guidance memoranda.
 The technical support documents for these chemicals are posted on the OEHHA Web site.

 C. PHGs to be released for public review:

-Draft documents for the following chemicals are nearing completion, and are planned for release for public review and comment:
+Draft documents for the following “new” chemicals (those with no existing PHG) are in progress and are planned for release for initial public review and comment when they are completed: